numbas/numbas-lti-provider/doc/source/getting-started.rst

 :ref:`Add a link <create-resource>` from your course's page in your VLE to the Numbas tool provider.

-Download a Numbas exam package from :ref:`the Numbas editor <https://numbas.mathcentre.ac.uk>` and upload it to the newly-created resource.
+Download a Numbas exam package from `the Numbas editor <https://numbas.mathcentre.ac.uk>`_ and upload it to the newly-created resource.

 Students who click on the link will be shown the exam, and their answers and scores will be saved to the tool provider.